🔍

 Knowing how to conjugate verbs correctly in these moods allows you to easily express various thoughts and emotions in everyday conversation.

-celàre : to conceal
+celare : to conceal

 ce||re : (accento grave)

-Indicative mood (Indicativo) of the verb celàre
+indicativo celare.
+Indicative mood of the verb celare

 Tempo semplice